natura-cosmeticos/natds-js/CONTRIBUTING.md

 Natura Design System has adopted the [Contributor Covenant](https://www.contributor-covenant.org/) as its Code of Conduct, and we expect project participants to adhere to it.
 Please read [the full text](/CODE_OF_CONDUCT.md) so that you can understand what actions will and will not be tolerated.

+## Branching

+Your feature branch must be checked out from the milestone that the feature belongs.
+You can follow whichever PR guideline inside your feature branch, but make sure that when PRing back to the milestone branch to use the [pull request template](./.github/PULL_REQUEST_TEMPLATE.md).

+## Visual Validation

+After merged, the PR will generate a version on the storybook that the milestone is attached.
+Provide the version number to the UX team for validation.

 ## Initiating the Contribution

 First, you need to install dependencies and build packages.
 After that you will be able to execute any of the projects (docs, web or mobile).